 Willie has been traveling the world for the past 10 years, doing lectures and workshops consisting of the cultural dances, and his personal experiences with gang violence during the 1970s South Bronx.
 Although he is in his sixties now, he still tours the world teaching the original Latin Hustle, and Rock Dance in many counties around the world.
 In 2018 he was asked to return to Shanghai, China for a second time, as a result of the Chinese Government wanting to band Hip Hop from China, and a promoter by the name of Danny Wang, wanted the Government to see the positive side of Hip Hop.
 He introduced Willie’s Book, and the positive impact he’s made which he shared in an interview, on a TV Station reaching all of China.
 Some of the countries Willie has been to go as follows… China, Mexico, Switzerland, Norway, Finland, Italy, Slovenia, England, France, and Spain to name a few.

-He is currently President of Latin Empire Productions, and focusing his attention on Producing his first film, which will be based on the soon to be released 2nd Edition of his book, “The Dancing Gangsters of the South Bronx” which will also go by the same name in the film.
+He is currently President of Latin Empire Productions, and focusing his attention on Producing his first film, which will be based on the 2nd Edition of his book, “The Dancing Gangsters of the South Bronx” which will also go by the same name in the film.